Pure Extra Brut

 Vinification and Maturation

 The must undergoes two débourbages (settlings), one at the press house immediately after pressing and the second, a débourbage à froid, in stainless steel tanks at 6°C over a 24 hour period.
 A slow cool fermentation with the temperature kept under 18ºC takes place in stainless steel, with each variety and each village kept separate until final blending.
 The wine undergoes a full malolactic fermentation.
 Secondary fermentation takes place in bottle at 9ºC in the deepest Pol Roger cellars (33 metres below street level) where the wine is kept until it undergoes remuage (riddling) by hand, a rarity in Champagne nowadays.
 A minimum of four years maturation on the lees allows this cuvée to have a remarkable balance and structure.
-The very fine and persistent mousse for which Pol Roger is renowned owes much to these deep, cool and damp cellars.
+The fine and persistent mousse for which Pol Roger is renowned owes much to these deep, cool and damp cellars.
 Usually matured post disgorgement for three months, the UK market benefits from an additional six months before release.

 Pol Roger Pure was created to complete the Pol Roger range of Champagnes.
 Released in 2008, this cuvée is above all an exercise in the house style.
 The objective is to create a wine in its most natural state, which expresses the diversity of terroirs.
 This undosed Champagne is produced from the perfect balance between the three grape varieties, blended in equal proportions.
 The achievement of such a balance and structure is the fruit of a long lasting labour.